Scholarships for Continuing Students

 Steps in the Process

-- Finalists will be notified around the end of November.
+- All finalists will be notified of decisions

-- Students nominated for the Stamps Walk-On Scholarship will have an additional interview with the Stamps Foundation interview team in December.
-If you are selected for a Stamps Scholarship interview, your application will be shared with their interview team.
+- Students nominated for the Stamps Scholarship will interview with the Stamps Foundation team

 Application Guidance